 It wasn’t really a kaboom, but more like giant rocks tumbling down a hill.
 Like a giant avalanche.

 On its heel followed the torrential downpour I’d been hearing about for the past few days.
 A sense of foreboding kept nagging at me, a feeling that I was missing something that I should know.
 Or see.

-I went inside Paul’s office and grabbed my purse, a huge monstrosity Michelle had desperately tried to destroy, but inside were things I couldn’t leave behind if I had to make a hasty exit.
+I went inside Paul’s office and grabbed my purse, a huge monstrosity my friend Michelle had desperately tried to destroy, but inside were things I couldn’t leave behind if I had to make a hasty exit.
 Dr. Maxwell’s journal was also inside.
-It had helped me sort a lot of things since I had escaped, even if it wasn’t the one I wanted, and I never went anywhere without it.
+It had helped me sort a lot of things since I had escaped, even if it hadn’t been the one I wanted, and I never went anywhere without it.